A model of the cubic connectedness locus: Gaps and gap-leaves of arbitrary laminations

 \begin{lem} Suppose that $G$ is a degree one $k$-periodic infinite gap of a $\si_d$-invariant lamination $\lam$ for some $d\ge 2$.
-Then there are two possibilities. \begin{enumerate} \item There is a monotone semi-conjugacy between $\si_d^k|_{\bd(G)}$ and an irrational rotation of\, $\uc$ that collapses all edges of $G$ to points; moreover, if there are concatenations of edges of $G$, each concatenation consists of at most $d$ leaves. \item A critical edge of $\si_d^m(G)$, for some $m$, has a periodic endpoint. \end{enumerate} Thus, in either case some gaps from the orbit of $G$ have critical edges.
-Also, $\lam$ has isolated leaves with both endpoints non-preperiodic, or with one periodic and one non-periodic endpoints.
-In particular, $(a)$ the lamination $\lam$ is not perfect, and $(b)$ it cannot have a dense subset of (pre)periodic leaves whose endpoints have equal preperiods. \end{lem}
+Then some gaps from the orbit of $G$ have critical edges.
+Moreover, there are two possibilities. \begin{enumerate} \item There is a monotone semi-conjugacy between $\si_d^k|_{\bd(G)}$ and an irrational rotation of\, $\uc$ that collapses all edges of $G$ to points; moreover, if there are concatenations of edges of $G$, then each concatenation consists of at most $d-1$ leaves. \item There are periodic edges of $G$; for some minimal $q$ all periodic edges of $G$ are $\si_d^{kq}$-fixed.
+Moreover, each arc $I\subset \bd(G)$ located between two adjacent $\si_d^{kq}$-fixed edges of $G$ has the following properties:

-\begin{proof} Recall that every edge of $G$ eventually maps to a critical or a periodic leaf.
-Also, since $\si_d^k|_{\bd(G)}$ has degree one, it is associated with a rotation number $\rho\in [0, 1)$.